skot/bitaxe/building.md

 - Silkscreen Layer
 - Soldermask layer
 - Board outline
-- Drills (Okay, this is actually not a gerber, but your PCB house will definitely need it)
+- Drill files (Okay, this is actually not a gerber, but your PCB house will definitely need it)

-Any* PCB CAD software will allow you to generate gerbers.
+Any worthwhile PCB CAD software will allow you to generate gerbers.
 We use [KiCad](https://www.kicad.org) because it is open source, free, and *awesome*.
 Here is how to generate gerbers in KiCad v6;

 1. Open up the design in KiCad and switch to the PCB board editor view (ie not the schematic).
 Some people call this pcbnew.
 2. Choose File → Fabrication Outputs → Gerbers (.gbr)…